szellmann/visionaray/README.md

 Citation
 --------

-If you use Visionaray or some of its code for your scientific project, it would be nice if you cited this paper:
+If you use Visionaray or some of its code for your scientific project, please cite this paper:
 ```
 @inproceedings{zellmann:visionaray,
 author = {Zellmann, Stefan and Wickeroth, Daniel and Lang, Ulrich},